-The Very Reverend Barkley Thompson, former rector of St. John’s and now dean of Christ Church Cathedral in Houston, Texas, will be at St. John’s in early April to read from and sign copies of his book, God in the Midst of the City.
+The Very Reverend Barkley Thompson, former rector of St. John’s and now dean of Christ Church Cathedral in Houston, Texas, will be at St. John’s April 4 to read from and sign copies of his book, God in the Midst of the City.
 Barkley, along with the Reverend Eric Long and communications director Cara Ellen Modisett, talked via e mail about ministry, cities, Lent and politics, for the March issue of The Record.

 You are both priests in larger churches (one a cathedral) in urban settings – two very different cities in many ways, from geographic to demographic.
 What are the sorts of challenges, questions, ministries you have discovered that are unique to your cities, and perhaps were not what you expected?

 Barkley Thompson: I was not entirely prepared for how diverse Houston is.
 Houston is, according to Stephen Klineberg’s research, the most diverse large city in the United States.
 You’ll meet people of every nationality, ethnicity, color, religion, and socioeconomic background.
 I love and celebrate that, but it also makes especially challenging presenting the Gospel in a way that connects cross-culturally.